scientific-dev/notes/physics/01_lasers/01_getting_started.md

 ### Energy Gap

 Usually for an **isolated gaseous atom**, there are many energy levels in discrete which the electron can occupy.
 But, in the case of solids, due to tightly packed atoms and their orbital overlap, the discrete energy levels become very close and appear to be continuous.
-Such continuous energy levels are called as energy bands and the e⁻ can take any energy value between the lowest and highest value of energy band.
+Such continuous energy levels are called as energy bands and the $e^{-}$ can take any energy value between the lowest and highest value of energy band.
 The concept of energy bands will be discussed again in Band Theory of Solids in depth.

 ### Classical Representation of Atom

-In classical view (an extended version of Newtonian mechanics), these energy levels are related with the orbits of the e⁻ revolving around the nucleus.
+In classical view (an extended version of Newtonian mechanics), these energy levels are related with the orbits of the $e^{-}$ revolving around the nucleus.

 <p align="center">